Overview of search in SharePoint Server 2013

 Query processing component

 Analyzes incoming queries.
-This helps to optimize precision, recall and relevance.
+This helps optimize precision, recall and relevance.
 The queries are sent to the index component, which returns a set of search results for the query.

 Search administration component